Smol-GS: Compact Representations for Abstract 3D Gaussian Splatting: Related work

-\paragraph{3D Gaussian Splatting} The 3DGS paradigm represents a scene as a collection of Gaussian splats initialized via structure-from-motion (SfM, \cite{schonberger2016sfm}), based on computer graphics research \cite{westover1991splatting,zwicker2002ewa}.
+\textbf{3D Gaussian splatting~~} The 3DGS paradigm represents a scene as a collection of Gaussian splats initialized via structure-from-motion (SfM, \cite{schonberger2016sfm}), based on computer graphics research \cite{westover1991splatting,zwicker2002ewa}.
 Each splat is associated with a location, covariance (via scale and rotation), opacity, color, and view-dependent material properties (spherical harmonics, SH).
-The explicit primitive and Gaussian rasterization allow real-time rendering, while the continuous representation yields high image quality.
+The explicit primitive and Gaussian rasterization allow real-time rendering, while the continuous representation yields high-quality reconstructed images.
 These advantages make 3DGS a promising framework for broad applications, such as SLAM \cite{yan2024gsslam,keetha2024splatam,huang2024photoslam,hu2024cgslam}, 3D editing \cite{chen2024gaussianeditor,wu2024gaussctrl,shao2024control4d,zhuang2024tipeditor}, and VR \cite{tang2023dreamgaussian,zielonka2025drivable,jiang2024vr,zhang2024physdreamer}.

-\paragraph{Compaction vs.\ Attribute Compression} Resolving the challenging memory footprint of storing the splat-wise parameters has mainly focused on two lines of research. \emph{Compaction} reduces the number of splats via pruning and regularization, often guided by opacity, scale, importance estimation \cite{mallick2024taming3dgs,fang2024minisplatting,zhang2025gaussianspa,pateux2025bogauss,ren2024octree}.
+\paragraph{Compaction vs.\ attribute compression} Efforts to address the challenging memory footprint of storing the splat-wise parameters has mainly focused on two lines of research. \emph{Compaction} reduces the number of splats via pruning and regularization, often guided by opacity, scale, importance estimation \cite{mallick2024taming3dgs,fang2024minisplatting,zhang2025gaussianspa,pateux2025bogauss,ren2024octree}.
 This can save memory but risks losing thin structures and requires heuristics. \emph{Attribute compression} keeps the splat set but encodes attributes more efficiently, balancing rate and fidelity.
-For example, vector-quantization \cite{van2017neural_vq,gersho2012vector,vali2023stochastic} based methods utilize clustering algorithms \cite{lloyd1982least,linde2003algorithm} to compress per-splat attributes (\eg, color/SH, opacity, scale/rotation) using codebooks \cite{navaneet2024compgs,lee2024compact3d,fan2024lightgaussian,papantonakis2024reducing3d,niedermayr2024compressed3d}.
+For example, vector-quantization \cite{van2017neural_vq,gersho2012vector,vali2023stochastic} based methods utilize clustering algorithms \cite{lloyd1982least,linde1980algorithm} to compress per-splat attributes (\eg, color/SH, opacity, scale/rotation) using codebooks \cite{navaneet2024compgs,lee2024compact3d,fan2024lightgaussian,papantonakis2024reducing3d,niedermayr2024compressed3d}.
 However, traditional tools cannot eliminate the information redundancy hidden in continuity and correlation in 3D space.\looseness-1